 If you use the logo in a small size, the standard colors work well.
 But if you use a large size, such as on stationery, the logo's color might be overwhelming.
-Here 1 There is a certain parallel with the standard meter bar, composed of an alloy of 90% platinum and 10% iridium, that was created in 1889 and resides in the Bureau International des Poids et Mesures in Sèvres, France.

-are examples of a small, full-color logo, and a larger one desaturated by 15%.
+Here are examples of a small, full-color logo, and a larger one desaturated by 15%.
 "Desaturate" is to decrease the saturation, or colorfulness, of a graphic's colors.
 They will look different in different contexts, such as on the cover of a manual or at the top of our letterhead.
 We recommend the desaturated one if you use a larger version of the logo.